 The High-Cs formulation uses an Al–Si filler matrix with a high-ratio cesium-salt flux core, providing a low melting point and excellent fluidity.
 Upon heating, the flux rapidly removes the dense oxide film on aluminum and significantly improves wettability, allowing the molten filler to spread uniformly and fully fill the joint gap.

 With its low-temperature operation, it helps avoid base-metal overheating or grain coarsening—ideal for automated mass brazing of Al–Al fittings and heat exchangers.
-Widely used in automotive condensers, evaporators, and HVAC systems requiring high throughput and reliability.
+Widely used in automotive condensers, evaporators, and HVAC systems requiring high throughput and reliability, often alongside brazing ring preforms in automated production lines.

 Medium-Cs Flux Core Aluminum Brazing Rods

 The Medium-Cs variant uses an optimized mix of cesium and fluoride salts to balance lower melting with improved corrosion resistance.
-Compared with High-Cs, it delivers better corrosion performance—especially suitable for brazing high-Mg aluminum tubing—while helping prevent grain coarsening or corrosion failures in the heat-affected zone.
+Compared with High-Cs, it delivers better corrosion performance—especially suitable for brazing high-Mg aluminum tubing—while helping reduce the risk of grain coarsening or corrosion issues in the heat-affected zone.
 It wets well and fills larger gaps reliably, offering strong process adaptability.

 Commonly used in refrigeration systems, heat exchangers, and high-Mg aluminum components, it is a key choice for the HVAC industry.